 It's easy to spot a newbie resin buyer.
 They are too smart by half.
-They make the rookie mistake of shoving an invoice from a distributor in the face of the direct sales rep. " I can buy the exact same thing from your off grade broker for 4 cents a pound less !! " Maybe so for one car.
+They make the rookie mistake of shoving an invoice from a distributor in the face of the direct sales rep. " I can buy the exact same thing from your off grade broker for 4 cents a pound less !! " ( invoices are always generic to prevent buyers from shopping ) Maybe so for one car.
 After that, their reputation precedes them and they get no more deals.
 Experienced buyers know the importance of emptying / returning a car quickly so the direct sales rep does not see the car which came from his own plant.

-Many brokers misrepresent material while others are ethical and disclose fully the good, bad and ugly about specific lots.
-Processors operating on razor thin margins are tempted to save money with resin that's "not exactly" and brokers are tempted to misrepresent to move their inventory.
+In fairness, many brokers misrepresent material while others are ethical and disclose fully the good, bad and ugly about specific lots.
+Processors operating on razor thin margins are tempted to save money with resin that's "not exactly" and brokers are tempted to misrepresent to move their inventory ( A penny saved in this business is a lot more than a penny earned.
+A ralicar is about 200,000 pounds so every penny = $ 2,000 ).
 They hope the processor won't know the difference.
 Problem: the processor lives with the material and does know when the raw material is not as advertised.
 Here is an example:http://www.plasticsnews.com/article/20150924/NEWS/150929945/suit-alleges-processor-was-sold-the-wrong-resin

 The ramifications go beyond the relationship between the processor and the resin producer.
 The finished properties of the plastic film or plastic part within a lot or lot-to-lot

-So how can you use this information ?
+.
+If the extruder doesn't start with the same raw materials, what do you think is going to happen ?
 When doing the due diligence on a supplier, ask them preferably in person if the resin they use is "prime".
 Don't be shy.
 Ask to see FDA letters and invoices ( for the resin they use to make your product along with "track and trace" records ) with the price of the resin blocked out.
 If the letterhead is not from a major or authorized prime distributor, it's circumspect.
 There is an exception.
 Some brokers distribute "generic prime" which has been tested and sometimes blended to fall within specific ranges.